openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 #.
 Other lands (60)
 #.
 Water bodies (70)

 These categories are specified in the default UNCCD classification system.
-For a custom legend/classification system, upload a matrix with: first column as pixel values; second column as class label; and third coloumn as colour code in HEX format.
+For a custom legend/classification system, upload a matrix with: the first column as pixel values; second column as class label; and third coloumn as colour code in HEX format.
 An example is given below:

 +--+-----------------+-------+
 |21|Rural settlement |#005CE6|